MahmoudGhnnam/reading-notes-201/read-04.md

 * * *

-## 6 Reasons for Pair Programming:
+## 6 Reasons for Pair Programming:.

 1. Greater efficiency:
 It is a common misconception that pair programming takes a lot longer and is less efficient.
 In reality, when two people focus on the same code base, it is easier to catch mistakes in the making.